 An increasing array of Federal laws, Executive Orders, policies and guidance require sustainable building practices.
 Among the most important of them are:

-- The Department of Energy’s Federal Energy Management Program (FEMP) provides links to relevant sections of key laws – including the Energy Independence and Security Act of 2007 (EISA) and the Energy Policy Act of 2005 (EPAct).
+- The Department of Energy’s Federal Energy Management Program (FEMP) provides relevant sections of key laws – including the Energy Independence and Security Act of 2007 (EISA) and the Energy Policy Act of 2005 (EPAct).

 Tools and Resources